Lightprotocol/program-examples/zk/nullifier/README.md

 Can be added to your custom program without requiring a custom circuit.

-* On Solana nullifiers require a data structure that ensures the nullifier is only created once.
+* Nullifiers require a data structure that ensures the nullifier is only created once.
-* A straight forward way is to derive a PDA with the nullifier as seed for the PDA account.
+* On Solana a straight forward way is to derive a PDA with the nullifier as seed for the PDA account.
 * Nullifier accounts must remain active, hence lock ~0.001 SOL in rent per nullifier PDA permanently.
 * Compressed addresses are rent-free, provide similar functionality and derivation.